IELTS

 The reading section of the test will have around 2,800 words and is broken into three sections.
 These questions will be everything from multiple choice, short-answer or completing summaries.

-For those doing the academic IELTS examination, you will have three texts which will be from a wide variety of different publications, such as magazines, journals, books, online resources and newspapers, All of the texts will be relevant to students.
+For those doing the academic IELTS examination, you will have three texts which will be from a wide variety of different publications.
+These will include magazines, journals, books, online resources and newspapers, with all of the texts relevant to students.

-For those doing the IELTS General Training test, the sections are somewhat different.
+For those doing the IELTS General Training test, the sections are different.

 IELTS Writing